rayzhudev/html-graveyard/README.md

 ## Browser Support

-Best viewed in modern browsers.
-Includes retro "Best viewed in Internet Explorer 6" footer for nostalgic effect.
+Works in all modern browsers with full ES6 support.